athomasq/athomasq.github.io/categories/hikari/setyl.md

 On the product front: Setyl started out targeting SMEs, but have subsequently realized that mid-market is their sweet spot.
 Christopher and Milorad want to build more features optimized for this tier, which will help boost ACV.

-On the go-to-market front: content/SEO, paid lead-gen, and outbound sales are all working for Setyl; they'd like to spend more on each of those, to boost growth.
-Also, the USA is Setyl's second largest geography, despite close to zero sales and marketing effort in that market.
-Christopher and Milorad would like to invest to acquire more US customers.
+On the go-to-market front: content/SEO, paid lead-gen, and outbound sales are all working for Setyl, and seem to have hit inflection points in the last few months.
+Christopher and Milordd would like to spend more on each of those, to boost growth.

-Higher ACVs, more investment in sales and marketing, and broadening the geography should combine to take Setyl to USD 1.5 to 2M in ARR over the next 15-24 months.
+Higher ACVs plus more investment in sales and marketing should combine to take Setyl to USD 1.5 to 2M in ARR over the next 15-24 months.

 <br/>

--->

 ### My Involvement